-Anjem Choudary set for prison release
+Radical preacher Anjem Choudary released from prison

 -

-Anjem Choudary is expected to be released from prison on Friday.
+Radical preacher Anjem Choudary released from prison

-The preacher was jailed in 2016 after he was convicted of inviting support for Islamic State.

-Once a leading figure in the now banned group al-Muhajiroun, the former solicitor had previously stayed on the right side of the law for years.
+The 51-year-old led an extremist network linked to violent jihadists, including one of the killers of soldier Lee Rigby in 2013, and was once a leading figure in the now banned group al-Muhajiroun.

+The former the former solicitor was jailed in 2016, and following his release will be subject to a strict supervision regime for the rest of his sentence.

-Choudary, 51, is due for automatic release after reaching the halfway point of a five-and-a-half-year sentence, when time spent on remand is taken into account.
+Choudary became due for automatic release after reaching the halfway point of a five-and-a-half-year sentence, when time spent on remand is taken into account.

-For the rest of the sentence period, he will be subject to a strict supervision regime.

 Police and MI5 are expected to be among a host of agencies involved in monitoring him in the community.